DhruvPokhriyal/codeforge_hackathon/README.md

 scale_factor = 1000 (to ensure time penalties are significant but don't overshadow severity)

-**Travel time and resolution time** are estimated by the RAG LLM per situation and penalise key (harder to reach = lower initial priority vs equally severe but reachable case).
+**Travel time and resolution time** are estimated by the RAG SLM per situation and penalise key (harder to reach = lower initial priority vs equally severe but reachable case).
 Buffer time is added at every escalation step: `buffer = f(travel_time, resolution_time)`.

 ---